PANCE Blueprint 2021

 During school, you have survived several long-filled nights of studying, practiced physical examination skills on your classmates, friends, and significant others, and several lectures and lab sessions.
 But most importantly, you have excelled at all of these obstacles.
 Remember, this is just another examination!

-As mentioned in our previous article, Surviving PA School , you have to know what works for you personally regarding the best way to study and the best way for you to learn and refresh yourself on the board examination topics.
+As we've mentioned before, you have to know what works for you personally regarding the best way to study and the best way for you to learn and refresh yourself on the board examination topics.

 Once our study guide was created based upon the PANCE blueprint including and covering all of the PANCE Task Categories, we had our concise guide and we were set!
 We would quiz each other creating simulated patient cases to try and create “PANCE like” questions for one another.
 I found this method also to be a good way to keep each other honest and compliant with our studying habits.